About

 Growing deep as followers of Jesus.

 Everyone follows someone or something.
-In a consumeristic culture, we take seriously Jesus’s call to follow him, not just to know about him intellectually, but to orient our entire lives around Jesus.
+In a consumeristic culture, we take seriously Jesus’s call to follow him—not just to know about him intellectually, but to orient our entire lives around Jesus.
+Learn more about our Formation Groups.

 Hospitality